rasmussen27/csharp_webapiChat/README.md

 Created with Visual Studio 2017 Community edition.

-This is just a test, for data storage it uses a text file, for a real test it should use Sql Server/MySQL/PostGres/SQLLite/Mongo/etc... or another type of DBMS.
+This is just a test, for data storage it uses a text file, for a real test it should use Sql Server/MySQL/PostGres/SQLLite/Mongo/etc... or another type of DBMS (along with Entity Frameword/NHibernate/or plain old sql calls)

 Rest based service calls are the following: example port is debugging in visual studio